Microservice Architecture - Part 1 (A running microservice architecture)

 As it is a fully running Linux system, you can connect to the container to inspect it.
 In another console, we can run a docker ps command to list running containers.

-So there is one running container name myCounterpartyService that listen on port 10080 of localhost.
+As you can see, there is one running container name myCounterpartyService that listen on port 10080 of localhost.

-Let’s test it by connecting to http://localhost:10080/counterparties/724500J4K3Q60O9QLF45 either using a browser or the curl command line. counterparties is the context name of the service and 724500J4K3Q60O9QLF45is the id of particular counterparty we want the details on.
+Let’s test it by connecting to http://localhost:10080/counterparties/724500J4K3Q60O9QLF45 either by using a browser or the curl command line. counterparties is the context name of the service and 724500J4K3Q60O9QLF45is the id of one particular counterparty we want the details on.

 We can stop the service as follow:

 So far we only ran one service, to run all the microservices (plus the message broker) we will compose the images by using docker-compose.